Say goodbye to cracked teeth! Regain your confidence with affordable, high-quality dental crowns & bridges in Costa Rica. Read more to know how!

 How Many Visits Does It Take to Get a Costa Rica Crown?

-You would expect two visits.
-First trip for the crown preparation and temporary crown placement.
+• First Visit: Tooth preparation and temporary crown placement.

-If required, additional procedures like crown lengthening or a root canal will be performed during your first visit.
+• Additional Procedures: If needed, crown lengthening or a root canal may be done.

 Dental Holiday in Costa Rica